Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Acknowledgement

 \section{Acknowledgement}

 S. Schwalbe has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project ID 421663657 - KO 1924/9-2.
 S. Liebing wants to express his gratitude for Prof. Jens Kortus enabling the authors to work on this topic.
 All authors thank M. Sc.
 Wanja T. Schulze for his contributions to the \PyFLOSICdev{} code.
+We thank both referees, as their comments significantly improved the content and shape of our manuscript.
 This work is part of our OpenSIC project, and we thank all members for fruitful discussions.
 We thank the ZIH Dresden for computational time and support.